Gasland 2, the sequel to Josh Fox’s documentary about the dangers of hydraulic fracturing for natural gas, introduces a frightening image.

 Wanna be a farmer?
 Fuggedaboutit.

 The implications of fracking America go far beyond whether your natural gas bill stays low or some bedraggled folks in flyover states get somewhat more bedgraggled because they have to have their drinking water trucked in.

 Rural areas have had it tough for decades, losing family farms to industrial agriculture, losing Main Street shops to Walmart and losing young people to the allure of the big city.
+You can bet that farmers are hit hard financially by this kind of thing – when they lose a farm or struggle to compete with the supermarket giants, sometimes, a farmer needs to file bankruptcy just so that they can have a fresh start and a second chance.
+It’s about finding a way forward that works for the individual and that often means Chapter 12 farm bankruptcies are filed to relieve debt.
 Yet these days, judging by all the back-to-the-landers, homesteaders and greenhorns fleeing corporate cubicles for fields of produce and pigs, you’d think that rural America was on the verge of a renaissance, ready to step up and provide the nation with wholesome food, natural carbon sequestration and a sense of community that our alienated citizenry yearns for.

 Then — bam! — enter the frackers to put the kabbash on this happy ending and put rural areas back in their place as sacrifice zones for polluting industries.